sbsmith86/ds-todos/readme.md

 As a user, I want to be able to click on a individual todo to see more detail about the task.
 ```

-* Fork and clone this repository and set it up as a local app running inside [Homestead](https://github.com/laravel/homestead).
+* For local development, Fork and clone this repository and set it up as a local app running inside [Homestead](https://laravel.com/docs/5.2/homestead).
 * Follow the installation instructions below once you have set it up in Homestead.
 * You will notice that the application allows you to add a todo, view all todos, and delete a todo.
 Todos are composed of a `name` and a `description`.
 Your assignment is to link each todo to it's own page (`i.e. http://ds-todos.app/todo/2`) that displays both the name and description of the todo.

 ### Installation instructions

+*IMPORTANT: This repo uses Laravel 5.2 make sure you are viewing the correct documentation at https://laravel.com/docs/5.2/*

 After the initial Homestead installation `vagrant ssh` into the vagrant box, head to the project directory and run composer to install all the project dependencies: